 Today’s post is a bit of a timely throwback.
 A throwback because I haven’t been to Greece since 2017.
 Timely because Greece is now open to tourists around the world and is one of the first countries to reopen following the COVID-19 pandemic.
 Also, I was supposed to go back to Greece this summer on a cruise, but since the cruising industry is taking a bit of a hit right now, that has been canceled.
-I hope to go back ASAP and will add to this blog post when I do, but for now, I’m going to reminisce and share my tips for Santorini and Athens in this Greece travel guide!
+I hope to go back ASAP and will add to this blog post when I do, but for now, I’m going to reminisce and share my tips for visiting Santorini and Athens on a budget!

 Santorini, Greece: Where to Stay

 Santorini is extremely expensive.
 Especially the famous coastal town of Oia (pronounced with a silent “o”), where all the cliffside buildings are located.
 You know, the white one’s with the blue roofs in movies like Mamma Mia and Sisterhood of the Traveling Pants 2?
-Most people stay in Fira when they visit because it’s cheaper, but we wanted to stay right in Oia and do it on a college student’s budget.
+Most people stay in Fira when they visit because it’s cheaper, but we wanted to stay right in Oia and be able to see both Santorini and Athens on a budget.
 This is probably the best tip in my Greece travel guide.
 Here’s how we did it…

 We stayed at the Marcos Rooms.
 A 2-star hotel aka the cutest little homestay experience you’ll ever have.
 It was simple for sure and we had to share a double bed, but it was run by a Greek family who served us breakfast each morning and was located RIGHT in the center of Oia, with views of the Aegean Sea from every angle.
 I do recommend staying here!
-Of course if you are honeymooning or work full-time, definitely take advantage of a villa or stay in a famous cave hotel, but if you’re balling on a budget, this is a great option.
+Of course if you are honeymooning or work full-time, definitely take advantage of a villa or stay in a famous cave hotel, but if you want to see Santorini and Athens on a budget, this is a great option.

 Disclaimer: I’m an Associate of Airbnb and may earn a small commission if you book a stay through my link at no additional cost to you!